 - Ursula Meyer’s Teddy BearBremen, Germany, ca. 1925, Courtesy of the Illinois Holocaust Museum, Photograph by Jim Lommasson

-Stories of Survival: Object.
+Holocaust Museum Houston's young professionals group, NEXTGen, invites you to join us for a private look at Stories of Survival: Object.
 Image.
-Memory. is an epic exhibition showcasing more than 40 personal artifacts brought to America by Survivors of the Holocaust and other genocides.
+Memory.
+This epic exhibition showcases more than 60 personal artifacts brought to America by Survivors of the Holocaust and other genocides.
 Exploring the relationship between objects, their meaning to the original owner and subsequent significance, each artifact is dramatically paired with oversized photographs by renowned documentarian Jim Lommasson with handwritten responses by Survivors or their family members.

 Stories of Survival: Object.
 Image.
 Memory. is a project of the Illinois Holocaust Museum & Education Center and photographer Jim Lommasson.